Compute Infrastructure for ML Workloads

 8.7 Graph IRs and ahead-of-time compilers

 Eager PyTorch executes ops one at a time.
 Each kernel writes its output to HBM and the next reads it back.
 To do better, the model has to be captured into a graph, optimized as a whole, and lowered to a backend that emits fused kernels.
 ONNX is one such graph format.
-It is not the only one — and the choice of IR is often what determines the speedup ceiling.
+It is not the only one — and the choice of IR (intermediate representation: a data structure representing the computation between source framework and target hardware) is often what determines the speedup ceiling.

 Why graph-level optimization matters at all.
 The optimizer applies whole-graph transforms that eager mode cannot: